Revelations (Audioslave song): Music video

-The video premiered in November 2006.
-It simply shows the band playing the song with no added dramatics.
-The music video begins with various band members playing their instrument in front of a camera shoot.
+The video premiered in November 2006, and simply shows the band playing the song with no added dramatics or effects.
+The video begins with various band members playing their instrument in front of a camera shoot.
 When the vocals begin, a split-screen of Chris Cornell and other band members begins.
 As each guitar riff or drum part kicks in, the player of that instrument gets their few seconds in front of the camera.
 During Tom Morello's guitar solo, the camera largely goes between him and drummer Brad Wilk, but still with a few shots of Cornell and bassist Tim Commerford.
-The video also clearly shows Morello playing a Gibson Les Paul that formerly had a Budweiser logo on it; Morello promptly burned the logo off in refusal for his guitar to be used as an object for advertising.
+The video also clearly shows Morello playing a Gibson Les Paul that formerly had a Budweiser logo on it; Morello promptly burned the logo off in refusal for his guitar to be used as an advertisement.
 During Cornell's vocal solo after Morello's guitar solo, the camera's tint turns to a blue color, before reverting to its original color for the final chorus.
-The video ends with a scene of Cornell's microphone hanging from the ceiling on its own.
+The video ends with a scene of Cornell's microphone hanging alone from the ceiling.